Thekasrmc/ThemeForge/README.md

 - Windows 10 / 11
 - PowerShell
 - Run as Administrator
 > **Note:** The Lock Screen feature may work on certain Windows 10/11 editions (Home or Pro) depending on system policies and user permissions.
 Some devices may restrict lock screen customization.
+When supported, the lock screen image will match the selected wallpaper.

 ## 📦 Installation
 Clone the repository:  git clone https://github.com/Thekasrmc/ThemeForge.git or download as ZIP.